 An ambitious initiative that patients will benefit from

-Cancer Core Europe, a transformative European network uniting medical and scientific experts, seeks to accelerate the translation of discovery from the laboratory to the clinical setting.
+Cancer Core Europe is a transformative European network that brings together medical and scientific experts with the aim of accelerating the translation of discoveries from the laboratory to the clinical setting.

 - Gustave Roussy (Villejuif, France)

 - Netherlands Cancer Institute (Amsterdam, Netherlands)

 - Vall d'Hebron Institute of Oncology (Barcelone, Spain)

 - German Cancer Research Center et National Center for Tumor Diseases (Heidelberg, Germany)